Public Record Office Victoria holds regular networking events, forums and communities of practice for records management professionals.

 The State of Victoria’s Intellectual Property Policy provides a framework for how the Victorian Public Sector deals with IP.
 This impacts on recordkeeping by VPS agencies, particularly in relation to issues such as public accessibility to copyright material and the use of material belonging to third parties.
 This presentation explores the impacts of the IP Policy on recordkeeping.

 Richard Vinciullo is the Manager of the State of Victoria’s Intellectual Property Policy at the Department of Treasury and Finance.
 He has previously worked in civil law policy and acted as a litigation lawyer.

-Anita Parer and Paul Cooper: Digital Trends impacting IM in Governments
+Anita Parer and Paul Cooper: Digital Trends in Records Management

-Digital Trends are impacting our Information Management landscape and the latest move into cloud, collaboration, and mobility are no exception.
+Digital Trends are impacting our Records Management landscape and the latest move into cloud, collaboration, and mobility are no exception.
 Organisations are challenged to maintain professional effectiveness, to structure unstructured data, to avoid record duplication, to ensure no legal issues occur, and to manage security and identity.
-SMS Management & Technology will share with you a successfully proven framework and Government best practice to manage your Information.
+SMS Management & Technology will share with you a successfully proven framework and Government best practice to manage your information and records.

 Anita Parer has been working in Information Management Consulting since 10 years.
 Her key focus are emerging trends in data centricity and master data management.

 Paul Cooper is the Australian Information Industry Association representative on VICTAC and the Victorian Spatial Information Council.
 With a career of over 28 years that has spanned biomedical research, IT and business solutions he has a strong practical experience in the ways in which information can be used for the benefit of citizens and organisations – and the pitfalls.

 Carolyn Olive: Recovering from disaster: the Charlton Golden Grains Museum experience